Adityab1179/URL-SHORTNER/Backend/Readme.md

 # URL Shortener Backend

 This is the backend service for a URL shortener application.
-It provides RESTful APIs to create, retrieve, and redirect shortened URLs.
+It provides RESTful APIs to create, retrieve, and redirect shortened URLs, as well as user authentication.

 ## Features

+- User registration and login with JWT authentication (token stored in HTTP-only cookies)
 - Shorten long URLs to unique short codes
 - Redirect short URLs to their original destinations
 - Track usage statistics (if implemented)